 4. Check in the list to see if the _BESRelay_Log_Verbose setting has already been created.
 If it has, Edit it and change its value to 1 (to enable it).

 5. If the setting has not been created, click Add to create it.
 Enter _BESRelay_Log_Verbose for the setting name and 1 for the setting value to enable the verbose logging.

 6. Click OK.
-An action named "Change Multiple Settings" is taken targeted at the main TEM server machine.
+An action named "Change Multiple Settings" is taken targeted at the IEM server or relay machine.

-7. After the action has completed successfully (the setting has been applied), restart the BES Root Server service (you can take action on Task # 447: Restart Service in the BES Support site to do this).
+7. After the action has completed successfully (and the setting has been applied), restart the BES Root Server service if on the IEM server or restart the BES Relay service if on the relay.
+You can take action on Task # 447: Restart Service in the BES Support site to do this).

 Enabling logging manually through the registry

-1. Remote into the main TEM server machine.
+1. Remote into the main IEM server or relay machine.

 2. Open up the registry editor (regedit)

-3. Add the the setting (_BESRelay_Log_Verbose) as a key to the client section of the registry:
+3. Add the setting (_BESRelay_Log_Verbose) as a key to the client section of the registry:

 4. Create a REG_SZ value named value.